4.8 1700+ Google Reviews

 The progression of grounding receptacle requirements follows a very similar progression to gfci receptacle requirements.

 We have many older homes and older outlets here in Virginia.
-The average age of the house we inspect is 40 years old, but we do hundreds of inspections a year on homes older than that.
+In fact, we do hundreds of inspections a year on homes older than 75.

-The hot wire carries the electricity to the electrical devices, and the neutral wire carries the electricity back to the main electrical panel.
+In short, the hot wire carries the electricity to the electrical devices, and the neutral wire carries it back to the main electrical panel.

 Accordingly, older electrical two-prong ungrounded outlets had only two prongs – one for the hot wire and one for the neutral wire.
-Upgrading the older two-prong outlets requires consideration for the third (grounding) wire.
+Thus, upgrading the older two-prong outlets requires consideration for the third (grounding) wire.

 The ground wire bonds all-metal non-current-carrying components to the main panel.